unfoldtoolbox/Unfold.jl/docs/src/installation.md

 # [Installation](@id install_instruct)

-### getting into the right environment
+## Installing Julia

+The easiest way to install julia is using [`juliaup`](https://github.com/JuliaLang/juliaup)

+TLDR;
+- Windows: `winget install julia -s msstore`
+- Mac/Linux: `curl -fsSL https://install.julialang.org | sh`

+We further recommend to use VSCode.
+Make sure to install the Julia-Plugin, and install Revise.jl - [a tutorial with screenshots can be found here](http://www.simtech-summerschool.de/installation/julia.html)

+## Installing Unfold.jl

-First we have to install some packages. in julia you would do this either by putting a `]` in the REPL ("julia-commandline").
+You can enter the package manager (similar to conda) using `]` in the REPL ("julia-commandline").

-This should result in `(currentFolder) pkg>` (with `currentFolder` being the project you currently work in) - but if you see
+This should result in `(currentFolder) pkg>` (with `currentFolder` being the project you currently work in)

+!!! hint
-`(@v1.7) pkg>` instead, you still have to activate your environment (using `cd("/path/to/your/project")` and `]activate .` or `]activate /path/to/your/project/`)
+    if you see `(@v1.9) pkg>` instead, you still have to activate your environment.
+This can be done using:

-!!! note
-    You should have done this already to install Unfold in the first place. have a look at the Readme.md - there we use the Pkg.add("") syntax, which is equivalent to the `]` package manager.

-### Install a dev-version of Unfold
-In order to see and change the tutorials, you have to install a local dev-version of Unfold via:
-`]dev --local Unfold` - which installs it in `./dev/Unfold`

-### Instantiating the documentation environment
-- Now we have to add the packages required for the documentation.
-- Next we have to make sure to be in the `Unfold/docs` folder, else the tutorial will not be able to find the data.
-Thus `cd("./docs")` in case you cd'ed already to the Unfold project.
+    `cd("/path/to/your/project")`
-- And the `]activate .` to activate the docs-environment.
+     and `]activate .`

-- Finally run `]instantiate` to install the required packages.
-Now you are ready to run the tutorials locally
+     or alternatively `]activate /path/to/your/project/`

+Now you can do
+`pkg> add Unfold`

+and after some installation:

+`julia> using Unfold` in the REPL